Nigerian coach sells boots gifted by Victor Osimhen before AFCON, fans react

 Nigerian coach auctions Osimhen's boot

-The assistant coach of Solution FC Olisa Ezeasor put Osimhen’s boots up for sale at a price of N1 million.
+The assistant coach of Solution FC, Olisa Ezeasor, put Osimhen’s boots up for sale for NGN1 million.

 In a post on X, the Anambra-based coach explained that financial difficulties pushed him to auction the valuable pair.
 Ezeasor said: